Directly computing Wigner functions for open quantum systems: Example: Yukawa interaction

 We now illustrate the result from the previous section by discussing a concrete example.
 For this, we consider a non-relativistic single scalar particle as the system and a relativistic real scalar field $\phi$ with mass $m_\mathcal{E}$ as the environment.
 Within an infinite spatial volume, they interact via a Yukawa coupling described by the Hamiltonian

 where $g$ is the coupling constant.
 For simplicity, we assume that neither the system nor the environment is self-interacting.
-In order to evaluate Eq.~(\ref{eq:WignerFinal}) for the chosen interaction, we must employ perturbation theory and will restrict our discussion to terms up to second order in $g$.
-Expanding Eq.~(\ref{eq:IFHamiltonian}) and substituting the result into Eq.~(\ref{eq:WignerFinal}), we obtain
+In order to evaluate Eq.~(\ref{eq:WignerFinal}) for the chosen interaction, we must employ perturbation theory and will restrict our discussion to terms up to second order in $g$:

 We can evaluate the trace over the environmental degrees of freedom by using the relativistic scalar field Feynman, Dyson and Wightman propagators:

 so that we are left with (after dropping the $\mathcal{O}(g^3)$ for notational convenience):